Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English literal translation: Pooper

-A person who annoys bothers other persons.
+A person who annoys bothers other people.
 There is also the adjective version with chiant [masculine] / chiante [feminine] and the verb version as seen in this article with chier (fait chier).

 This guy is a pain in the ass!